SVG Optimizer Online - Reduce SVG File Size by Up to 80%

 Can I optimize SVG files in bulk?

 Yes.
-Our online tool supports batch processing.
+Our SVG optimizer online supports batch processing.
 For large-scale automation, use SVGO in your build pipeline with a simple npm script.

 Free, instant, no signup.
 Used by 290,000+ designers and developers worldwide.